ericsalesdeandrade/number-logic/README.md

 1. Python Module `number_logic` containing a script `number_logic.py` with the core logic with clear explanation of each function.
 2. Input files containing data in the `input` folder.
 3. Unit tests (functionality and exception/error handling checks) under the `tests` folder.
+4. The `spec` folder contains the Original Scope of work.

 ## How To Run
 ###---------------------------------------------